College football bowl game odds, 2025-26 CFP picks, predictions from proven model

-College football odds, picks, predictions for 2025-26 bowl season, CFP: Computer backs Penn State, Missouri
+College football odds, picks for 2025-26 bowl season, CFP: Computer backs Nebraska, Mississippi State

 SportsLine's computer model has revealed its college football bowl picks and CFP first-round predictions after 10,000 simulations of each game

-The 2025-26 college football bowl schedule has seen a dozen games plus the CFP first round completed, and the action will continue on Friday with three bowl games.
-Northwestern is -10.5 against Central Michigan in the GameAbove Sports Bowl, Minnesota is -1.5 vs. New Mexico in the Rate Bowl and UTSA is -5.5 against FIU in the First Responder Bowl.
+The 2025-26 college football bowl schedule has seen 15 games plus the CFP first round completed, and the action will continue on Saturday with eight bowl games, the largest single-day slate of the postseason.
+There are four matchups of Power 4 squads as Clemson is -2.5 against Penn State in the Pinstripe Bowl, BYU is -3.5 vs. Georgia Tech in the Pop-Tarts Bowl, Missouri is -4 vs. Virginia in the Gator Bowl and Houston is -1.5 vs. LSU in the Houston Bowl.

 The CFP quarterfinals then begin on New Year's Eve, with the No. 2 Ohio State Buckeyes favored by 9.5 points over the No. 10 Miami Hurricanes in the Cotton Bowl.
 Before locking in any college football bowl picks for those games or others, be sure to see the latest bowl and playoff college football predictions from SportsLine's proven model.